Chuar Rebellion: Rebellion

 In 1767, the tribal revolt started in Dhalbhum and Barabhum and later spread to Manbhum, Midnapore and Bishnupur districts of Jungle Mahal.
 Jagannath Singh Patar at Dhalbhum, Subal Singh at Kuilapal and Shyam Gunjam Singh at Dhadka led this rebellion in 1767-71.
 The Chuar people intensified this rebellion in the surrounding areas of Manbhum, Raipur and Panchet.
 In 1782-85, Mangal Singh along with his allies also led this rebellion.
 The Chuar Rebellion was at its peak in 1798–99 under the leadership of Durjan Singh, Lal Singh and Mohan Singh, but was crushed by the British Company's forces.

 In early 1799, the Chuars were organized at three places around Midnapore: Bahadurpur, Salboni and Karnagarh.
 From here they launched guerrilla attacks.
 Among these was the residence of Rani Shiromani in Karnagarh, who actively led them.
 According to the letter written by the then collector, the Chuar rebellion continued to grow and by February 1799, they had occupied a continuous wide area of many villages around Midnapore.
 In March, Rani attacked with about 300 rebels and looted all the weapons of the Company's soldiers in the garh (local fort) of Karangarh.
 This sequence of attacks and plunder continued till December 1799.
 It was later led by Jagannath Patar's son Baidyanath Singh and grandson Raghunath Singh.
 Later, other zamindars, along with the Ghatwals and Paiks, spread this revolt to the entire Jungle Mahal and the surrounding areas, which lasted till 1809.
 Even after this, the rebellion continued in some areas of Bengal in a sporadic form.

 Rebellion at Bishnupur (1788-1809)

 Between 1788 and 1809, the Chuars and Paiks of the Bishnupur and Midnapore parganas revolted against the British East India Company under the leadership of Madhav Singha Dev.

 After the 1810 revolt led by Baijnath Singh of Dampara, which prompted the deployment of military forces, the Ghatwali system in Jaibalea, Bishnupur, was dismantled by East India Company.
 In its place, new police stations were established across various estates, and the daroga police system was reinstated.

 Ganga Narayan Hungama (1832–1833)

-In 1832–33, again the Ganga Narayan Hungama, also known as the Bhumij Revolt, was led by Ganga Narayan in the Manbhum and Jungle Mahal areas of the erstwhile Midnapore district, Bengal, by Bhumij tribals.
+Between 1832 and 1833, Ganga Narayan led various local castes and tribal groupsa to attack British forces and their collaborators, occupying British offices.
+His movement gained such victories that entire Jungle Mahal was out of British control.
+Ganga Narain moved on to Porahat and Singhbhum, organizing the Kol (Ho) tribes there to fight against the British and Thakur Chetan Singh, the British collaborative ruler.
+On February 6, 1833, Ganga Narain attacked the Hindshahar police station of Thakur Chetan Singh of Kharsawan with the Kol tribes, but died on the same day.
+Ganga Narayan's revolt forced the British to withdraw the land sale law, inheritance law, excise duty on lac, salt law, and jungle law.